Yossarian: Finale

 By the end of the book, just about every other member of his squadron has been killed, disappeared, gone AWOL, or otherwise removed.
-When Yossarian learns from Captain Black that Nately's Whore's kid sister has been evicted by the Military Police, he flies with Milo to Rome without leave to try to save her.
+When Yossarian learns from Captain Black that Nately's Whore's kid sister has been evicted by the Military Police, he flies with Hungry Joe to Rome without leave to try to save her.
 He can't find her and ends up walking through the street observing all the horrors that come with war.
 He gets back to the officers' apartment, where Aarfy has raped and murdered Michaela.
 When the MPs finally come, they do not arrest Aarfy and instead arrest Yossarian for going AWOL.

 Yossarian is forced by Colonel Cathcart and Colonel Korn into an odious deal whereby if he acts as their "pal" he will be allowed to go home.
 The deal is designed so the rest of the squadron will not believe Yossarian will be sent home because he has "turned into such a stubborn son of a bitch" and refused to fly but because – being a hero from the Ferrara mission in which he went into the flak zones a second time without support – he is being sent home as a P.R. representative for the Army.

 On leaving the colonels, Yossarian is badly injured when Nately's whore stabs him and he is rushed to hospital where he recovers and is visited by the Chaplain and Major Danby, who confirms the deal with the colonels is still on but Yossarian wishes not to take it as it lets the rest of the squadron down.

 While Yossarian is trying to work out how to escape this Catch-22, the Chaplain runs in to announce the missing Orr is alive and well and has rowed his way to neutral Sweden, escaping the war.
 This gives a new lease on life to the Chaplain, Major Danby and more so to Yossarian who now sees the genius of Orr's plans and makes him determined to escape the war.
 As Yossarian leaves, Nately's whore again tries to kill him but Yossarian jumps out of the way and runs off.

 Closing Time hints the idealistic escape did not occur, with Yossarian saying that when he went home, he was made a major.
 While Korn and Cathcart are not mentioned, there are implications that perhaps Yossarian took their deal in the end.
 This reflects more the character of the older Yossarian, who by his late sixties has become a part of the society he spurned in his youth.